Osaic Holdings Inc. Increases Stake in Air Products and Chemicals, Inc. (NYSE:APD)

 Air Products and Chemicals Dividend Announcement

-The company also recently declared a quarterly dividend, which will be paid on Monday, February 12th.
-Stockholders of record on Tuesday, January 2nd will be issued a dividend of $1.75 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, February 12th.
+Stockholders of record on Tuesday, January 2nd will be paid a $1.75 dividend.
 The ex-dividend date is Friday, December 29th.
 This represents a $7.00 annualized dividend and a dividend yield of 2.58%.
-Air Products and Chemicals’s payout ratio is 67.83%.
+Air Products and Chemicals’s dividend payout ratio (DPR) is 67.83%.

 Wall Street Analyst Weigh In

 A number of equities research analysts recently commented on APD shares.
-Wells Fargo & Company lowered their price target on shares of Air Products and Chemicals from $345.00 to $320.00 and set an “overweight” rating for the company in a report on Wednesday, November 8th.
-Mizuho upped their price target on shares of Air Products and Chemicals from $330.00 to $331.00 and gave the company a “buy” rating in a report on Thursday, October 5th.
-StockNews.com started coverage on shares of Air Products and Chemicals in a report on Thursday, October 5th.
-They issued a “hold” rating for the company.
+Citigroup upped their price target on shares of Air Products and Chemicals from $328.00 to $340.00 and gave the company a “buy” rating in a report on Wednesday, October 4th.
+Jefferies Financial Group upped their price objective on shares of Air Products and Chemicals from $300.00 to $310.00 and gave the stock a “hold” rating in a report on Tuesday, September 26th.
+JPMorgan Chase & Co. decreased their price objective on shares of Air Products and Chemicals from $310.00 to $295.00 and set an “overweight” rating for the company in a report on Wednesday, November 8th.
 Redburn Atlantic lowered shares of Air Products and Chemicals from a “buy” rating to a “sell” rating and set a $240.00 price objective for the company. in a report on Friday, November 17th.
-Finally, JPMorgan Chase & Co. decreased their price objective on shares of Air Products and Chemicals from $310.00 to $295.00 and set an “overweight” rating for the company in a report on Wednesday, November 8th.
-One analyst has rated the stock with a sell rating, five have issued a hold rating and six have given a buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average price target of $317.42.
+Finally, StockNews.com started coverage on shares of Air Products and Chemicals in a research report on Thursday, October 5th.
+They issued a “hold” rating on the stock.
+One analyst has rated the stock with a sell rating, five have issued a hold rating and six have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of $317.42.

 About Air Products and Chemicals